helderdb/xamarin.fontawesome/README.md

 # xamarin.fontawesome
 With **xamarin.fontawesome** you can use the popular icon library FontAwesome 5.2.0 within your Xamarin Forms applications.
-(Currently only Android is supported)
+Android and iOS supported

 ## Installation
 You can download source and build project on your own or install package via nuget